mobizt/Firebase-ESP-Client/README.md

 * **Supports Email/Password, custom and access token authentications using Service Account**

 * **Built-in easiest and non-recursive JSON parser and builder.**

+* **Supports Ethernet in ESP32 using LAN8720, TLK110 and IP101 Ethernet boards.
+ESP8266 Ethernet is not yet supported.**